A Fazenda 14

-A Fazenda 14 is the fourteenth season of the Brazilian reality television series A Fazenda, which premiered Tuesday, September 13, 2022, at 11:00 / 10:00 p.m.
+A Fazenda 14 was the fourteenth season of the Brazilian reality television series A Fazenda, which premiered Tuesday, September 13, 2022, at 11:00 / 10:00 p.m.
 (BRT / AMT) on RecordTV, following a sneak peek episode that aired on September 12.

+On December 15, 2022, actress Bárbara Borges won the competition with 61.14% of the public vote over dancer Bia Miranda (35.03%) and actor Iran Malfitano (3.83%).

 Overview

 Development

 Adriane Galisteu returned for her second season as the main host, alongside Lucas Selfie as the show's online host and correspondent.

 Like the previous seasons, the contestants moved into the Farm on Sunday, September 11, 2022, two days before the season premiere.